Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

-In \cite{rodsouza} (using the Clifford bundle formalism \cite{rodcap2007})\ a theory of that kind, i.e., one where the gravitational field is described by a physical field\ living in Minkowski spacetime and has its dynamics described by a well defined Lagrangian density such that its equations of motion result equivalent to Einstein's field equations (at least for models of \textit{GRT }where the manifold $M$ can be taken as $\mathbb{R}^{4}$) has been proposed.
-In that \ theory it was suggested that the gravitational field $ \slg $ was to be interpreted as a deformation of the Minkowski metric $ \mbox{\boldmath{$\eta$}} $ produced by a special $(1,1)$-extensor field $ \slh :\sec {\displaystyle\bigwedge\nolimits^{1}} T^{\ast}M\rightarrow\sec {\displaystyle\bigwedge\nolimits^{1}} T^{\ast}M$, said to be the distortion (or deformation) \emph{tensor field. }However, in that opportunity those authors were not able to produce a mathematical formalism in which it was possible to work directly with $ \slh $, i.e., writing a Lagrangian density for that field and deducing its equation of motion.
+In \cite{rodsouza} (using the Clifford bundle formalism \cite{rodcap2007})\ a theory of that kind, where the gravitational field is described by a physical field\ living in Minkowski spacetime and has its dynamics described by a well defined Lagrangian density such that its equations of motion result equivalent to Einstein's field equations (at least for models of \textit{GRT }where the manifold $M$ can be taken as $\mathbb{R}^{4}$) has been proposed.
+In that \ theory it is suggested that the gravitational field $ \slg $ is to be interpreted as a deformation of the Minkowski metric $ \mbox{\boldmath{$\eta$}} $ product by a special $(1,1)$-extensor field $ \slh :\sec {\displaystyle\bigwedge\nolimits^{1}} T^{\ast}M\rightarrow\sec {\displaystyle\bigwedge\nolimits^{1}} T^{\ast}M$ said to be the distortion (or deformation) \emph{tensor field. }However, in that opportunity those authors were not able to produce a mathematical formalism to work directly with $ \slh $, i.e., writing a Lagrangian density for that field and deducing its equations of motion.